Co Managing Director

 During his spare time Peter is a keen runner, enjoys listening to music (including playing guitar) and stressing himself out supporting Liverpool FC!

-Prior to joining nfpResearch, Rosie worked as a Research Analyst and Project Assistant on the Catalyst Project at the University of Essex, where she also obtained her BA and MA in Politics.
+Before joining nfpResearch, Rosie worked as a Research Analyst and Project Assistant on the Catalyst Project at the University of Essex, where she also obtained her BA and MA in Politics.
 She has experience in research and policy roles with charities including Citizens Advice, CPRE and Asthma UK.

 In her spare time Rosie is an avid reader and enjoys being in the countryside or by the sea.